logicalclocks/logicalclocks.github.io/docs/setup_installation/gcp/cluster_creation.md

 If you selected an existing VPC in the previous step, this step lets you select which subnet of this VPC to use.

-If you did not select an existing virtual network in the previous step Hopsworks.ai will create a subnet for you.
+If you did not select an existing virtual network in the previous step [managed.hopsworks.ai](https://managed.hopsworks.ai) will create a subnet for you.
 You can choose the CIDR block this subnet will use.
 Select the *Subnet* to be used by your cluster and press *Next*.